arthurgassner/swissenergy-frontend/docs/deployment.md

 ### Enabling HTTPS

-TODO
+We can access it

 Amazing!
 Now, writing out our remote machine's IP all the time can be cumbersome.
 As with most VPS, its public IP is static.
 Hence, I can assign a subdomain[^2] to it, so that anyone -- including me -- can refer to its public IP via its subdomain.

 [^2]: When you own a domain -- e.g. `arthurgassner.ch` -- you can create subdomains -- e.g. `thisisasubdomain.arthurgassner.ch` -- at your will.
 This can come in handy.

-In practice, this means going on my domain registrar's website -- in my case _GoDaddy_ -- and _adding a new DNS record_ of Type A[^3], whose name is `thisisasubdomain` pointing to my VPS's public IP..
+In practice, this means going on my domain registrar's website -- in my case _GoDaddy_ -- and _adding a new DNS record_ of Type A[^3], whose name is `thisisasubdomain` pointing to our VPS's public IP.

 [^3]: More informations on DNS record types can be found [here](https://en.wikipedia.org/wiki/List_of_DNS_record_types)